TheKliko/roblox-web-extension-template/readme.md

 # <img src="images/icon-32.png"> Roblox Web Extension
-Follow these instructions to add your mod to Roblox web
+Follow these instructions to add your mod to <a href="https://www.roblox.com">Roblox</a>